logo

 Building history from the ground up, in the voices of those who have experienced it.

-We map information about people, places, and historical events in ArcGIS--a global information system we use to understand how racialized landscapes have been literally and metaphorically constructed in our region.
+We also map information about people, places, and historical events in the I.E. using this archive and other sources.
+This helps us understand how racialized landscapes have been literally and metaphorically constructed in our region.
 We have not found the famous “redlining” maps for the I.E. that banks used beginning in the late 1930s to determine investment risks of neighborhoods based on the race, ethnicity, and political activities of residents.
 But we know these characteristics played a large part in shaping investments in the region.
 So we set out to learn more, to map stories of disinvestment as well as those of joy, creative resistance, and resilience--stories of thriving and striving.

 What makes A People’s History different?